Green-Software-Foundation/if/src/if-run/builtins/regex/README.md

 ## Returns

-- `output`: the first match of `parameter` with the parameter name with `match` defined in global config.
+- `output`: The match of the `parameter` value using the `match` regex defined in the global config.
+If the `match` regex includes the global flag (`g`), a string containing all matches separated by spaces.

 ## Implementation